Final report for ONE21-389

 Install the planting plan (s) outlined in the land-use plan using labor supplied by the two farms:

-- Plant trees and/or shrubs and field crops at both sites according to the planting plan in accordance with the land use plan developed specifically for each farm.
+- Trees and/or shrubs on both sites according were implemented in accordance with the planting plan specific to each farm

 Objective 3 Methods:

 Phase # 1: A project postcard was developed to announce the dates of the field days being held in 2023.
 During the summer of 2022, drone images of UMASS Amherst and Simple Gifts Farm were taken.
-Cloud Water Farm has not yet been documented via drone.
-We plan to take both aerial photos in the spring and summer of 2023.
-Case studies for each farm are under development, highlighting parts of the farm narrative, site assessment, concept, and planting plans.
-Case studies will now be available on the Interlace Commons, UMASS, and Cloud Water Farm websites.
-The location of year-round educational kiosks will now be Cloud Water Farm instead of Simple Gifts Farm.
-Phase # 2: Meghan and Joe Bossen will present at the NOFA summer conference if accepted.
-Two farm field days will happen in September of 2023, one at UMASS Amherst and one at Cloud Water Farm.
+Case studies for each farm are have been developed, highlighting parts of the farm narrative, site assessment, concept, and planting plans.
+Case studies is now available on the Interlace Commons, website.
+Year-round educational kiosks is being installed at Cloud Water once the ground is thawed.

 Phase # 2: Documentation:

-- Develop case studies for each farm, including the design and implementation process and results.
-For each case study we will collect and share data on 1) the species planted; 2) the rationale for their selection (based on the biophysical properties, economic profile, and goals of each farm); 3) the number of trees/shrubs/plants planted and in what configuration; 4) the process for planting, including the use of any soil amendments and/or mulches and other materials utilized for protection of newly planted trees/shrubs/crops; 5) the total costs of the project, including time, labor, and materials; 6) the land use plan developed as the foundation for these processes; and 7) any resulting questions, successes, and challenges.
-The documentation will be available on the Interlace Commons, UMASS student farm, and Simple Gifts' websites;
+- Case studies for each farm have been developed for each farm.
+Data reveals the species planted; the rationale for their selection (based on the biophysical properties, and goals of each farm); the number of trees/shrubs/plants planted and in what configuration; 4) the process for planting, including the use of any soil amendments and/or mulches and other materials utilized for protection of newly planted website;

 Phase # 3: Dissemination: